Can you claim flight compensation due to flight strike?

 EU flight compensation – flight delay due to strike

 As a passenger, you could be entitled to compensation if you arrive at least 3 hours later at your final destination.
-A claim for compensation can be taken into account, however, only when the flight reaches the destination with at least a 3-hour delay and the reason for the delay was a wildcat strike.
+A claim for compensation can be taken into account, however, only when the flight reaches the destination with at least a 3-hour delay and the reason for the delay was a planned airline personnel strike or a wildcat strike.
 This also includes missing a connecting flight because your first flight was delayed and, as a result, the arrival at your destination is 3 hours later than scheduled – as long as both flights were purchased together.
 It is also very important that you check in on time if the strike will only be lasting for a short period, because the airline usually offers you an alternative flight at a short notice.
 If the strike will last several days, you can ask the airline in advance when your alternative flight will be taking off.

 How much compensation in the event of flight strike?

-When your flight is cancelled or arrives at the destination airport with a delay of more than 3 hours due to a wildcat strike, you might be entitled to 250 €, 300 €, 400 € or 600 €, depending on the flight distance.
+When your flight is cancelled or arrives at the destination airport with a delay of more than 3 hours due to an airline personnel strike, you might be entitled to 250 €, 300 €, 400 € or 600 €, depending on the flight distance.
 With a delay of over 5 hours, you can receive a ticket reimbursement if you no longer wish to take the flight.
 The airline must provide you with additional services including free meals, refreshments and accommodation, depending on the length of your delay.

 As long as the flight delay is not caused by extraordinary circumstances, passengers will be entitled to receive compensation from the airline.
 There are 4 compensation amounts in the event of a flight delay, depending on the distance of the flight, which are set out by the EU Passenger Rights Regulation EC No 261/2004.
 It is important to note that compensation is calculated based on the arrival time at the destination and not on the departure time of the flight.
 Here is an outline of the compensation in relation to distance and delay: